Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 # Custom Elements

 ReMoods Theme provides a lot of custom elements to help you create a better reading experience on the Render Viewer and Export HTML File.

+- Art Gallery
+- Sticky Notes
+- Custom Title Block
+- Key Point
+- Key Mention

-If Joplin is your only place to taking notes, you can just use Custom Elements without thinking.
+If Joplin is your only place to taking notes, you can just use the Custom Elements without thinking.
 Otherwise, you should notice the below:

 1. Custom Elements are unique HTML Elements and CSS Styles for ReMoods Theme, so it might become plain text format when you transfer your notes to other software.
 2. Even if other software is support customize CSS, you should still need to copy the related codes from ReMoods to your new software manually.